 But if you prefer to have a custom domain, this will cost you from $11/year to $81/year.
 If you may already have a registered domain name, Shopify will let you link it to your store for free.
 The whole process is fully automated, and you can purchase and register your preferred domain name for your Shopify restaurant website in minutes.

 A good restaurant website design often goes a long way in attracting, converting and retaining customers.
 While choosing a premium theme is completely optional in Shopify, you must keep in mind that free themes often have limited functionality and may not help your restaurant stand out from thousands of online businesses others used the same freeware.

 However, Shopify has a ton of premium themes.
 The best part is that they are all fully customizable, and you can tweak them however you want to fit your brand.
-Otherwise, you can spend around $150 to $350 on a high-quality Shopify theme for your restaurant.
+Otherwise, you can spend from $0 to $350 on a high-quality Shopify theme for your restaurant.

 Like many other software platforms today, Shopify needs various essential add-ons and integrations to fully cater to a wide variety of businesses with different needs.
 The platform is lacking, but you can easily find an app for all your needs with different app features.